Post Summary: A Month by Month Breakdown of the Best Time to Travel to Sri Lanka

 Sri Lanka Weather in March

 A very popular time to go to Sri Lanka, March sees some pretty fantastic weather, we have to say.
 With nine hours of sunshine per day, it’s the last month before the rainy season starts – and it’s also the peak season for visitors.
 Humidity levels, however, begin to soar towards the end of the month as temperatures hit 30°C across the island.
+All in all, earlier in the month is one of the best times to visit Sri Lanka.

 Another great month for hitting the beach, the sea is a pretty blissful 29°C. Kite surfing is good at this time of year, particularly on the northwest beaches of Kalpitiya.
 Want to escape the heat?
 Kandy is still pretty cool by comparison.